TeaRexcellence/mysterium/README.md

 [INFO] Channel address:0x000000000000000000000000000000000000000 #Omitted address with 0's [INFO] Balance: 0.000000
 ```
-- If you have a balance of 0.000000 you will need to fund your Mysterium node contract/wallet to be able to use Mysterium consumer services through the Tequila API.
+- If you have a balance of 0.000000 you will need to fund your Mysterium Node contract/wallet to be able to use Mysterium consumer services through the Tequila API.
 This is referenced by the *"Channel address"* in the output above, so we need to fund the *"Channel Address"* with the *$MYST* token on the *Polygon Network*.

 ## 7. Fund your Mysterium Node contract's channel address. 😱